peercoin/FindstakeJS/README.md

 ``` bash
 $ node updatedb.js
 ```
-ps: first update takes about 2 hours to fill up 74Mb of data
+ps: first update may take about a few days

 stop peerunityd: